apache/nuttx/configs/ez80f910200zco/README.txt

 Version 5.3.0

   I started verification using 5.30 on June 2, 2019.
-To you this toolchain, I had to suppress the gmtime() and gmtimer() because these were causing an internal compiler error:
+To use this toolchain, I had to suppress the gmtime() and gmtimer() because these were causing an internal compiler error:

     time\lib_gmtimer.c
     P2: Internal Error(0xB47E59):